 If lead generation is the ultimate goal, marketing automation is the ultimate method.

-Marketing automation brings a new and exciting dynamic into the world of lead generation for three reasons:
+Marketing automation is becoming so popular that 83,000 companies are using the 10 biggest platforms alone.
+It brings a new and exciting dynamic into the world of lead generation for three reasons:

-- You can automate (and simplify) your lead-scoring process: Organizations that have a lead-scoring strategy experience a 77% boost in lead-generation ROI.
-Assign different content types different lead scores and watch them travel down the pipeline right into your sale team’s lap.
+Organizations that have a lead-scoring strategy experience a 77% boost in lead-generation ROI.
+Assign different content types different lead scores and watch them travel down the pipeline right into your sales team’s lap.